 At the start of the clerkship, each student will identify at least three issues in internal medicine that they hope to learn during this rotation, along with a plan to achieve these objectives, such as extra readings, following extra patients, or completing extra cases in the student guide.
-The student will submit these to the Education Director through BlackBoard.
+The student will submit these to the Education Director through Blackboard.
 The Education Director will work with the Clerkship Director to allow the student to gain knowledge about these topics.
-Identification of these topics by the end of the first week of the clerkship will be required.
+Submission of these topics will be required by the end of the first week of the clerkship.